dbgrigsby/Postr/README-rep70.md

     - Currently schedules posts for right away, will need to implement a way to convert between GUI date selector and the future date in milliseconds
   - Planned out changes to immediate posting to be implemented the following week
     - Dependent on methods created by another group member for this week

+# November 30, 2018
+  - Changed text formatting with spinners to look more polished
+  - Working on coloring to finalize the UI design
+  - Updated scheduled method to allow for custom date and time input
+    - converts from the GUI date selector into milliseconds